-Unfortunately but unsurprisingly, the Legion refused to give up the man’s identity, so we may never know who the man was, although you’d assume that by now perhaps his anonymity has become less important.
+Unfortunately but unsurprisingly, the Legion refused to give up the identity of the man in the photo or any of the other men in the unit who helped the animal, so we may never know who he was, although you’d assume that by now perhaps his anonymity has become less important.

-One of the sources claims the man was a ‘Harka’, an Algerian fighting on the French side, but I’ve not found any evidence that backs that up.
+One of the sources claims the man was a ‘Harki’, an Algerian fighting on the French side, but I’ve not found any evidence that backs that up.

 In stead of thanking the individual man the Foreign Legion as a whole received a diploma or medal (not quite clear) for distinguished services to animals.